JazzMaster/LazGFX/README.md

 			https://www.xquartz.org/

-Now install the support libraries
 For SDL in C, Try the directions here:

 			http://lazyfoo.net/tutorials/SDL/01_hello_SDL/mac/index.php
 			(You will need XCode 6.1, "Yo-sem-i-te" is assumed.)

-However- SDL has been installed alongsinde XCode in earlier OSX versions.
+However- SDL has installed alongsinde XCode in earlier OSX versions.

+We need to setup FPC and the LCL now.
+This is a process.

 #### Can I have a IDE??

 IDE wich understand Pascal syntax:

+Lazarus(DUH)
 FPC "FP" application(just type 'fp' on the command line) M$FT Visual Studio "Code"